Skip to content

 Editorial illustration for "The $100M model nobody wanted to build" — Marga Haus Perspectives

-Two weeks into the iron-ore haulage engagement, the client executive asked me for a summary.
+Two weeks into the iron-ore haulage engagement, the executive asked me for a summary.
 Three slides.
 Something he could take into the next capital allocation meeting.
-The full value-chain model — spare parts, maintenance cycles, haul routes, driver utilisation, fuel contracts — was going to take another month, and he had decisions to make in twelve days.
+The full value-chain model, covering spare parts, maintenance cycles, haul routes, driver utilisation, and three fuel contracts with three different indexation clauses, was a month off.
+He had decisions to make in twelve days.

 I nearly agreed.
 The summary version would have looked credible.
-It would have cited the parts of the business that were easy to read, and it would have quietly ignored the ones that weren't.
-The exec would have left the room with a number, and the number would have been wrong.
+It would have cited the parts of the business that were easy to read and quietly ignored the ones that weren't.
+The executive would have walked out of the room with a number.
+The number would have been wrong by about forty percent.

-The reason models are boring is the same reason they matter
+Why models are boring is why they matter

 Business cases fail in the parts everyone skips over.
-In mining, that's almost always the haul.
-The haul is where the interactions compound — a 2% change in truck cycle time multiplies into maintenance schedules, driver shifts, port loading slots, and contractor margins.
+In mining, that is almost always the haul.
+The haul is where the interactions compound.
+A 2% change in truck cycle time reshapes maintenance schedules, driver shift rosters, port loading slots, and contractor margin all at once.
 Three of those interact non-linearly.
-If you model one variable without the others, you get confidently wrong answers.
-If you model all three, the spreadsheet gets ugly.
+Model one variable without the others and you get a confidently wrong answer.
+Model all three and the spreadsheet gets ugly.

 The uglier the model, the harder it is to sell upward.
 The harder it is to sell upward, the more executives push for the summary.
 The summary is where $100M in savings goes to die.